jpatel98/glampbnb/readme.md

 #### Note 2
 I was having issues with maintaing the state of the logged-in user after deploying the app to cyclic.
 Once the user signed in, and the page redirected to /client or /rentals/list, it was rendering my 404 Page Not Found view, so I tried using client-sessions library as per [web322](https://webprogrammingtoolsandframeworks.sdds.ca/Managing-State-Information/introduction-to-client-sessions) notes and it started working fine.

+#### Note 3
+I have implemented file (image) uploads to AWS S3 bucket because when I try to upload file using pervious logic of adding it to a local folder, I was hitting "EROFS: Error Read-Only File System" error.
+Based on the suggestion on [cyclic documentation](https://docs.cyclic.sh/concepts/file_system), I have used S3 bucket.